ByteDecoder/deepseek-r1-compose/README.md

 ## Troubleshoting

-Check Ollama  is runing on <http://localhost:11434>
+- Check Ollama  is runing on <http://localhost:11434>
-Web UI is running on <http://localhost:6001>
+- Custom Web UI is running on <http://localhost:6001>
+- Open Web UI is running on <http://localhost:6002>

 ## References